“He was my best friend.”

 “He was a champion,” iSchool Professor Batya Friedman said.
 “He wanted every student to succeed.
 He wanted every student who wanted to do Informatics to be able to do Informatics.
 He wanted everyone to feel like they had a place there, no matter what background they were coming from or however they arrived at it.”

 Friedman arrived at the iSchool not long after Barker and was charged with developing the Informatics major.
-She worked side-by-side with Barker, who brought his technical expertise to the table as they worked to build the curriculum of core courses and electives.
-He was hooked on the program and its quirky, fun atmosphere and tight-knit community that he helped foster.
+She worked side-by-side with Barker, who brought his technical expertise to the table as they built the curriculum of core courses and electives.
+He was hooked on the program, its quirky, fun atmosphere and the tight-knit community that he helped foster.
 When he took over as chair a few years later, he became its leading evangelist.

 “I think he really believed that the things that we were offering were the kinds of things that every citizen should be aware of,” Friedman said.
 “It’s a kind of fluency and literacy with what this technology was about and how it interacted with society that everybody needed to know.”

 When his term as program chair ended in 2018, Barker continued to teach and help launch the Informatics minor with Professor Amy Ko, the current chair.
-His administrative role might have changed, but his passion for the major and the students was as strong as ever.
-He would still learn every student’s name; he would reach out to many of them unprompted, just to check in; and he would respond to instant messages from teaching assistants in the wee hours of the morning.
+Though his administrative role had changed, his passion for the major and the students was as strong as ever.
+He still learned every student’s name; he reached out to many of them unprompted, just to check in; and he responded to instant messages from teaching assistants in the wee hours of the morning.